xsutv/library-group/README.md

 After downloading the repository, open a terminal and go to the project root folder.

 Run `mvn compile` to generate needed target folder.</br>
-Then in the same directory, run: `mvn compile` and then `mvn package`.
+Then in the same directory, run: `mvn package`.
 Then run `java -jar target/groupseven-1.0-SNAPSHOT.jar`.

 ### Step 2: